jmbealer/my-knowledge-base/javascript.md

 What is !== called?
 Strict inequality operator
 What is += called?
 Addition assignment operator
   What is += called?
 Concatenation assignment operator

+What is a conditional statement? what is a if statement? what is a if else statement? what is a switch statement? what is a statement? what is a expression?
+What is a loop?